SamSepehri/samsepehri/README.md

 - ⚡ Fun fact: ...
 -->

-# Hello, My name is Sam
+# Hello there 👋, My name is Sam

 <p>
 a web developer with a strong network administration background.
 Through my work as an IT specialist for system integration, I became a conceptual thinker with deep and broad knowledge in the areas of information technology and computer networking.
 For scripts I'm writing I primarily use React and Node.js.<br>